Nemleck/math_char_replacer/README.md

 These are the special events :

-- The "end" makes the programm end.
+- The "end" ends the program.
-- The "reload" makes the programm reload the json.
+- The "reload" reloads the json.
-- The "off" makes you able the temporary disable the programm, without stopping it.
+- The "off" temporary disables the program, without stopping it.
-- The "on" makes you able the able again then programm to replace what you type.
+- The "on" enables the program.

 *Note that adding events make you able to use it, but it won't do anything.
 If you want to add keys, please do that in the "keys" property.*

 # Add external key files

 When you add new keys, you may want to organise your keys.
-That's why you can now add external files with new keys.
+That's why you can add external files with new keys.

 `math.json`
 ```json